 The idea: Tracks hold clues about where the next can be found.

 Prediction is one of the highest learning skills and a good way to help your hard-won knowledge settle in.
 Learning the clues in a track for how the body was being moved, how the energy was flowing, nurtures your predictive ability.

 One way: create two different sets of tracks; one a series of straight-ahead slow and simple steps, the second set similar but with one obvious change in direction.
 This might take a few tries to be useful.
 Comparing the two sets, and remembering your body movements, where did the change in direction really begin?

-In this clip a human right foot is used to give some idea of how the foot and sand interact when the foot serves as a push point to move the body gently to the left, and what signs of this push are left in the track.
+In this clip a human right foot gives some idea of how the foot and sand interact when the foot serves as a push point to turn the body gently to the left.
+Some signs of this push are left in the track.

 This clip does not show all the indicators of a turn … One big and obvious indicator was intentionally left out (that’s a clue)!